 There are ways to support child development at this stage through age-appropriate play that will support the child’s progression at later stages, too.

 - Provide various toys and objects appropriate for young babies.
 Include bold colored objects including black, white, and red items or contrasting colors, toys, or pictures on a blanket or play mat during tummy time.
-This black and white board book can be propped up or used while on an adult’s lap.
+This black and white board book (affiliate link) can be propped up or used while on an adult’s lap.

 - Provide gentle infant massage during and after bath time, and on all extremities.
-Here is a resource book on infant massage.
+Here is a resource book on infant massage. (affiliate link)

 - Provide teething toys as baby brings hands together at their mouth.